csmall/rnms/docs/install.rst

 * Baseline - This is where the python interpreter and the system files are kept.
 We will use /usr/local/pythonenv/BASELINE
-* Rosenberg environment - Additional packages that Rosenberg needs to run will be installed here.
+* RoseNMS environment - Additional packages that RoseNMS needs to run will be installed here.
 This is the location of the specific virtualenv we will use.
-For the document lets call it /usr/local/pythonenv/Rosenberg_NMS
+For the document lets call it /usr/local/pythonenv/RoseNMS_NMS
-* Rosenberg home - Location of the Rosenberg files, such as a sqlite database or the rrd files, we will use /home/rosenberg
+* RoseNMS home - Location of the RoseNMS files, such as a sqlite database or the rrd files, we will use /home/rosenberg

 So, now to make the various directories, part of this comes from the